• Intro

 Completed cover design incorporating hand-drawn and sewn elements.

-You Are a Queen originated from my thesis work, serving as a heartfelt love letter to my daughter and young Black girls.
-This project holds immense personal significance to me.
+You Are a Queen originated from my thesis work, serving as a heartfelt love letter to my daughter and young Black girls and the girl within.
+This project holds immense personal significance and aims to inspire a strong sense of self-worth in young Black girls.

 Available for purchase on Amazon